Discover what dwells within you during A Time To Reflect March 15-20

 Will My Cell Phone Work at Esalen?
 Is there Internet Access?

 Esalen is located approximately 45 miles from "civilization," and there is currently no cell coverage.
 This isolation and tranquility, while deepening the experience of your stay at Esalen, can also be a significant change.
-While there is no cell service, there are three pay phones and calling cards available in the bookstore.
+While there is no cell service, there are three pay phones on the property that work with quarters, a calling card, or a prepaid minutes plan.
+We do not sell calling cards.

 We use a bulletin board for important messages and calls from home and offer a few wired Internet kiosks for limited use.
 Wireless internet is available in the lodge anytime but during mealtimes.